larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/lab.md

 {% include box.html style="bg-warning" text="If you need to prefix with domain, and type the username on the command line, then the backslash needs to be escaped.
 For example `ssh nat-sdu\\john@imada0.stud-srv.sdu.dk`" %}

-Instead of typing your password each time you establish an ssh connection, you can also authenticate more conveniently by installing ssh keys on the server and your computer, see [Ubuntu documentation](https://help.ubuntu.com/community/SSH/OpenSSH/Keys).
+Instead of typing your password each time you establish an ssh connection, you can also authenticate more conveniently by installing ssh keys on the server and your computer, see for example [Ubuntu documentation](https://help.ubuntu.com/community/SSH/OpenSSH/Keys).

 ### Graphical Interface